Selecting the primary care doctor who is right for you is one of the best things you can do for your health.

 2. Consider the type of primary care doctor that will meet your unique medical needs

-- Family physicians treat every member of your family, from newborns to teens, parents and grandparents.
-They can help manage a variety of health care concerns, from preventive care and diagnosis and treatment of chronic medical conditions, such as diabetes and heart disease.
-Family practice doctors also can often treat ailments you might commonly visit a specialist for, such as sport injuries and women’s gynecological needs, and may also perform common outpatient medical procedures.
+- Family medicine physicians can treat every member of your family, from newborns to teens, parents and grandparents.
+They help manage many health care concerns including preventive care and screenings, and diagnosis and treatment of chronic medical conditions such as diabetes and heart disease.
+Family practice doctors can often treat ailments you might commonly visit a specialist for, such as sport injuries and women’s gynecological needs, and may also perform common outpatient medical procedures.

-- Pediatricians are specially trained to provide primary care to infants, children and teens.
+- Pediatricians are trained to provide primary care to infants, children and teens through age 18.
 They can help keep your child healthy, ensure important developmental milestones are reached and coordinate care with specialists if needed.

 3. Think about the practical logistics

 Do you want a doctor who is close to home or work?
 Does the doctor see patients during days and times that work for you?
 Many primary care doctors offer extended hours in the early mornings, evenings or weekends so you don’t have to take time off of work.

 Language is also important so you and your doctor can communicate without language barriers.
 Choosing a doctor who understands and speaks your native language will help ensure you don’t miss important information.
 If you are tech-savvy, ask if there is a secure patient portal that enables you to communicate via email.